 From stamps to coins to baseball cards, people collect rare or unique items, at least partly in the hope they will appreciate in value and perhaps one day fetch a handsome sum.
-One stunning example is the postage stamp collection of Robert H. Cunliffe, which will be auctioned in New York on June 18 -19 by Spink Shreves Galleries.
+One stunning example is the postage stamp collection of Robert H. Cunliffe, which was auctioned off last year by Spink Shreves Galleries.

-The collection features the rarest kind of postage stamps — ones with an inverted center, meaning the central image was mistakenly printed upside down.
+The collection featured rare postage stamps with an inverted center, meaning the central image was mistakenly printed upside down.
 In a typical auction, these would be the most expensive on display, if there were any at all.
-The auction showcases over 600 lots containing thousands of individual stamps in what is, without question, the largest collection of inverted stamps in history.

 The attractive Arch of the Hall of Classics design used on the dollar values of the Junk series was printed in sheets of 50 (10x5) in the Peking printings.
 Only one sheet of 50 stamps contained this error when it was found in the Hankow post office.
 This is the sole plate number single from the sheet.

 Sold for: $100,000